de4a-eu/de4a/README.md

 ```sh
 mvn clean install
 ```
-Also it is possible to compile each package separately browsing into the folder and running the command above.
+Also, it is possible to compile each package separately browsing into the folder and running the command above.
 #### Package
 Compilation process will pack the project into a `.war` file located on `/target/` path, which should be able to deploy on any applications server.
-If you compiles parent pom, IDK and Connector target paths, with both `war` files, will be created.
+If you compile parent pom, IDK and Connector target paths, with both `war` files, will be created.

 #### de4a-commons `v0.1.1`
 [de4a-commons](https://github.com/de4a-wp5/de4a-commons) project is now on maven central [OSS Sonatype repository - v0.1.1](https://search.maven.org/search?q=g:eu.de4a)